ndenicolais/qr-code-generator/README.md

 yarn start
 ```

-5) Open "localhost" to view the application in the browser.
+5) Open [http://localhost:3000](http://localhost:3000) to view the application in the browser

 ## ⚙️ Customization